zabihullah-azadzoi/coders-house-mern/README.md

 Each user can create a room or join an existing room.
 Each guest in the room can join the speakers board by sending a join request to the Admin of the room.

-* features:
+- features:
-  * Node provides the backend environment for this application
+  - Node provides the backend environment for this application
-  * Express middleware is used to handle requests, routes
+  - Express middleware is used to handle requests, routes
-  * Mongoose schemas to model the application data
+  - Mongoose schemas to model the application data
-  * React for displaying UI components
+  - React for displaying UI components
-  * Redux to manage application's state
+  - Redux to manage application's state
-  * WebRTC is used for realtime communication between browsers
+  - WebRTC is used for realtime communication between browsers
-  * Socket.io is used for realtime communication of server and end users
+  - Socket.io is used for realtime communication of server and end users
-  * Authentication is handled using JWT and refresh token method
+  - Authentication is handled using JWT and refresh token method
-  * Twilio is used for OTP service
+  - Twilio is used for OTP service
+  - Docker is used for Containerization

 ## Setup

 ```